Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 Plain of Six Glaciers Extension Options

-This would be a full-day adventure, and I would recommend setting out early in the morning if you were planning to complete this entire loop in one day.
+This would be a full-day adventure, and I recommend setting out early in the morning if you plan to complete this entire loop in one day.

-In this case, I would start by hiking to the Lake Agnes Tea House first, followed by Big Beehive, and then following the Highline Trail to connect to the Plain of Six Glaciers trail.
+In this case, start by hiking to the Lake Agnes Tea House first, then the Big Beehive, and then the Highline Trail to connect to the Plain of Six Glaciers Trail.
 If you are a strong hiker, we recommend tacking on the Little Beehive hike as well, as it’s not much further from the Lake Agnes Tea House.
 You would then use the Lake Louise Lakeshore trail on the return journey.

 Want to join a guided hike?
 Discover Banff Tours operates guided hikes through the Plain of Six Glaciers multiple times a week.